Razer2015/BattleManager/services/graphqlService/README.md

 Change the database schema (e.g. using plain SQL)
 1. Run `npx prisma db pull` to update the Prisma schema
-2. Run `npm prisma generate` to update Prisma Client
+2. Run `npx prisma generate` to update Prisma Client
 3. Use the updated Prisma Client in your application

 ### Querying